BruceEckel/HelloCookieCutter1/Readme.rst

 	    "greeting_recipient": "Bob"
 	}

-Now we can actually run Cookiecutter and create a new project from our template:
+Now we can actually run Cookiecutter and create a new project from our template.
+Move to a directory where you want to create the new project.
+Then run Cookiecutter and hand it the directory where the template lives.
+On my machine, it happens to be under the ``Git`` directory:

 .. code-block:: bash